foolbuffoon/programmingone22portfolio/index.md

 ### Python Projects

 #### Shapetester
-Python OOP Solution for a
+Python OOP Solution for a volume and surface area calculator for various shapes